Is it Worth Visiting Santiago de Compostela?

 The Last Word : Is it Worth Visiting Santiago de Compostela?

 Absolutely!
-With its rich history, unique culture, stunning UNESCO architecture, the pilgrims history and the Camino de Santiago and beautiful Galician countryside – not to mention its delicious cuisine – there really is something special about this corner of Spain that makes it worth visiting.
+Rich history, unique culture, stunning UNESCO architecture, pilgrim history, the Camino de Santiago and beautiful Galician countryside, there really is something special about this corner of Spain.
+It’s more than worth a visit; you just need to decide for how long!

-Santiago is a wonderful city and you won’t regret making a visit.
+Santiago de Compostela is a wonderful city and you won’t regret your visit.

 Scroll to Top